Sunday, July 7, 2013

 Location:

-Moscow and some godforsaken village in Urals
+Moscow and some godforsaken village in the Urals

 Body count: